flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: IMPLEMENTATION EVALUATION

-\paragraph{Hoisting in probabilistic verification} The success of parameter sharing is well-documented in graphical models, and our experiments here show that these successes translate to probabilistic program encodings of well-known Bayesian networks.
-The question remains, however: \emph{do there exist natural hoisting opportunities in other kinds of probabilistic programs?} \citet{HoltzenCAV21} introduced a new class of probabilistic programs coming from the probabilistic verification community; these models have very different structure from graphical models.
-We also ran local \fliphoisting{} on these models, and found that in 2 out of 7 programs -- ``Weather Factory'' and ``nand'' -- there were hoisting opportunities: for ``Weather Factory'' hoisting reduced the BDD size from 2,228,213 nodes to 1,687,555 nodes.
-Hence, local \fliphoisting{} is a general optimization that helps probabilistic models other than Bayesian networks.
+\paragraph{Hoisting in probabilistic verification.} We further evaluate local \fh{} on a completely different set of realistic probabilistic programs. \citet{HoltzenCAV21} introduced a new class of programs from the probabilistic verification community; these models have very different structures from graphical models.
+We ran local \fh{} on these models, and found that in 2 out of 7 programs -- \textsc{weather factory} and \textsc{nand} -- there were hoisting opportunities.
+Table~\ref{tab:ver-examples} shows the reduction in compilation runtime and in BDD size when local \fh{} is applied.